-Open Brain Surgery With Chemotherapy For Malignant Glioma
+Open Brain Surgery with Chemotherapy for Malignant Glioma

-Open brain surgery with chemotherapy for malignant glioma is surgery to remove a tumor from your brain.
+This surgery is used to remove a tumor from your brain.

 How do I prepare for surgery?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+- Your surgeon will tell you how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home after surgery.

 What will happen during surgery?

-What are the risks of surgery?
+What are the risks of open brain surgery with chemotherapy?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health